woonsanko/hippo-davstore-demo/README.md

 ## VFS Backend Test Options: SFTP or WebDAV.

-Enable either WebDAV server (Option 1) or SFTP server (option 2) as explained below.
+Enable either SFTP server (option 1) or WebDAV server (Option 2) as explained below.

-## Option 1: Using an SFTP server
+### Option 1: Using an SFTP server

 In [pom.xml](pom.xml), it is configured to use a SFTP backend by default: